 Typically, most businesses set a MAP that protects their margins.
-This reduces the likelihood that your products are priced too low.
+This would reduce the likelihood that your products are priced too low.
 As a bonus, many competitive categories are susceptible to price decreases.
 One brand drops prices, all brands drop prices.
-MAP reduces the chance that you will be the catalyst for a price war because the floor is set.
+MAP decreases the chance that you will be the catalyst for a price war because the floor is set.
 Your competitors will likely follow suit and have similar MAP policies.

 Stay Informed to Prevent Price Wars

 Above all else, stay up-to-date regarding online prices.
 You’ll need to know what your competitors are doing and what the marketplace demands.
 The world of online retail is competitive and fast-paced, and the well-informed are better positioned to thrive.

 With Wiser, we offer several pricing solutions that can help you gain a competitive advantage in eCommerce.
 In addition to MAP monitoring, our pricing intelligence provides competitive insights, so you can closely track price fluctuations.
 Our online repricing solution automates repricing based on your rules and requirements.
 Guard your prices, monitor MAP, and stay out of price wars.